petermsouzajr/qa-shadow-report/README.md

 ### Generate Reports In CSV format

 - Use the base commands with the optional flag `--csv` to run a daily report.
-  - `npx cy-shadow-report --csv`
+  - `npx qa-shadow-report --csv`
-  - `npx cy-shadow-report todays-report --csv`
+  - `npx qa-shadow-report todays-report --csv`
-- Ensure JSON data is present from Cypress test results output, check the [Prerequisites](#prerequisites) section to see a mochaawesome configuration.
+- Ensure JSON data is present from [framework] test results output, check the [Prerequisites](#prerequisites) section to see a [framework] configuration.
 - A detailed summary will be downloaded into the Cypress Downloads folder `cypress/downloads`
 - Monthly summary reports are not currently supported in CSV format.